ailever/ailever.github.io/_posts/education/2021-03-03-_PHY-cm-en-newtonian-mechanics.md

   <button class="top_btn" type="button" onclick="location.href='#'">C</button>
 </div>
 <!-- Top Block -->
 I would describe the Lewton's Laws.
-It would not be wrong to say the Laws was foundation of physics itself.
+It would not be wrong to say the Laws is a foundation of physics itself.
+Let's see what means.

 <br><br><br>
 ## Newton's First Law: Inertial Reference Systems